Step by step guide to buying a house

 8. Get a property survey

 Now you need to decide on, and pay for, a valuation or survey.
-This just means the lender needs to confirm what the property is worth and that it is a suitable security for a mortgage.
+This is for the lender to confirm what the property is worth and that it’s suitable for a mortgage.

 A valuation is the cheapest option, and your lender will insist on one, but it won’t give you lots of information about the state of the property.